alekece/tig-stack/README.md

 * docker v18.* at least
 * docker-compose v1.2* at least

 To be installed on your machine.
+Furthermore some metrics are gathered by thirdparty tools:

+* lm_sensors - get sensors temperatures
+* hddtemp - get HDD temperatures

 ## How to use it?
 `.env` to the root directory exposes environment variables: